TOLOSAT/flight-software/README.md

 - The core corresponds to TAPAS internal API which provide the software management functions.
 - The application corresponds to the application code that groups together the satellite's tasks.
 - The middleware contains high level drivers or libraries that allow to perform different tasks of the satellite such as communication with payloads or processing of TM and TC.
 - The tools are all the layers on which the application is based.
 They include scripts, the OS, the CMSIS, the BSP and the HALs.
-Only the GENERIC HAL and BSPs are developed internally, the rest of the layers are recovered from suppliers (ARM, FreeRTOS, ST ...) that's why we defined them as submodules.
+The layers contained in tools are obtained from suppliers (ARM, FreeRTOS, ST ...) that's why we defined them as submodules.

 In order for each feature to be independent of the others at the time of development but to fit together at the time of compilation we have chosen the following framework:
 - TAPAS's features are contained in separate folders.